Robert J. Sexton: Public service

 In 2018, Sexton was appointed Block Captain of the Hollywood Dell Neighborhood Watch.
 In 2021, Sexton joined the publicly-elected Hollywood United Neighborhood Council as a Business Representative, subsequently becoming a board member of their Social Services & Homelessness Committee.

 Politics

-Sexton was formerly registered as a member of the Democratic Party, but left the party over its perceived failures to tackle crises like homelessness and crime.
-Continuing to vote in the party's presidential primaries, Sexton supported Bernie Sanders in 2016 and Tulsi Gabbard in 2020.

 On July 31, 2019, Sexton announced an independent run for California State Assembly, in order to represent the 43rd District.
 Alongside the primary issue of homelessness, his challenge to incumbent Laura Friedman was largely focused on the issues of supporting rent stabilization and opposing the results of 2014 and 2016 California ballot measures Proposition 47 and Proposition 57.
 Sexton placed third in the primary on March 3, 2020.
 In a statement given to the Los Angeles Times on March 5, Sexton stated that he was disappointed by the results but hoped to have "started important conversations and changed the dialogue."